 On the ground floor of the Kannegiessersche Fabrik, a café/bistro with an attractive outdoor area and a museum shop will be available to visitors in the future.
 The reopening of the museum is planned for early 2025.

 The municipal building management Wuppertal (GMW) has presented a new design for the visitor centre of the Museum Industriekultur Wuppertal.
 The new design provides for simplifying the building structure in many places.
 For example, the foundation will be less complex, as the new building will not be built directly onto its historical neighbours and no complicated securing of the foundations will be necessary.
 Instead, the connecting building will be linked to the Engels House and the Museum of Early Industrialisation with the help of glazed walkways.
 It will also have three storeys on which the functionalities will be distributed.
 For example, the foyer is separated from the event area - which makes it possible for both to be used at the same time.
 "With its airy foyer, the building will have great transparency and offer views of the historic museum buildings," explains GMW architect Stefanie Hentrich.
 In terms of energy technology, the new entrance will be state-of-the-art: With intelligent, externally installed, transparent solar protection made of metal mesh, with a green roof and maximum energy efficiency.
 It will also be barrier-free in every respect - with a ramp, lift and a guidance system for the visually impaired.

-Full functionality is expected to be available by spring 2023.
+Full functionality is expected to be available in March 2024.

 Further information can also be found on the website of the commissioned architectural firm: